Diseases Transmitted by Arthropods

 - A single application of a repellent is sufficient under most conditions.
 Avoid prolonged or excessive use of DEET.

 - If a sunscreen product is needed, it should be applied first, followed by a DEET repellent product.
 The CDC does not recommend using a combination sunscreen/DEET product.
+Sunscreen effectiveness may require more additional applications than the repellent, hence the recommendation for using two separate products.

 - Once indoors, wash all treated skin and clothing with soap and water.
 Wash treated clothing before wearing it again.